 Corporations are more focused on attracting a more diverse population of employees – not just ones with traditional households.
 Some relocation experts say that the global 2020 pandemic opened the eyes of many employers as to their responsibility in terms of employee well-being and duty of care.
 It’s not just about ensuring household possessions arrive safe and sound.
 It’s about everyone feeling safe, sound, productive, and included.

 What’s Expected in a Relocation Package Now?

-“Review your relocation and assignment policy,” Wagner says, “to ensure you are offering the depth and breadth of services that today’s talent expect as they commit to an employer and a new home.”
+Need to get talent to the right places in 2022?
+It’s time to review your relocation and assignment policy.
+Are you are offering the depth and breadth of services that today’s talent expect as they commit to an employer and a new home?
 By continuing to use terms like, “family” or “spousal assistance,” you may be turning off potential talent.
 Focus on the big picture.
 New Location Integration services will go a long way in attracting and retaining talent – and accompanying talent.
 Today’s new location integration services – especially those enriched by a strong relocation/job search coaching component – will help you address your duty of care obligation.

-To learn more about what’s reshaping relocation strategy, check out this eBook.
+To learn more about what’s reshaping relocation strategy, check out this study now.